 Northern Psychiatric Outreach Program at the Centre for Addiction and Mental Health

-The Northern Psychiatric Outreach Program at the Centre for Addiction and Mental Health NPOP-C) is committed to providing clinical service, education and support of the highest quality to communities throughout Ontario, but in particular to communities taht are rural or remote, or are considered under-serviced in terms of access to mental health care.
-We work collaborativey with communities to provide community-relevant service and education.
+The Northern Psychiatric Outreach Program at the Centre for Addiction and Mental Health NPOP-C) is committed to providing clinical service, education and support of the highest quality to communities throughout Ontario, but in particular to communities that are rural or remote, or are considered under-serviced in terms of access to mental health care.
+We work collaboratively with communities to provide community-relevant service and education.

-We also provide psychiatry outreach to the Qiqiktani Region of Nunavut, with monthly consultation visits by psychiatrists to communities and to Iqaluit, the regional centre.
+We also provide psychiatry outreach to the Qikiqtani, Region of Nunavut, with monthly consultation visits by psychiatrists to Arctic Bay, Cape Dorset, Clyde River, Hall Beach, Igloolik, Kimmirut, Pangnirtung, Pond Inlet, and Qikiqtarjuaq, as well as the regional centre Iqaluit.
 Residents actively participate in this service through electives.

 In affiliation with the Department of Psychiatry at the University of Toronto, NPOP-C promotes northern outreach opportunities to psychiatry residents.
 Through a program of short electives and longer core and selective rotations, in collaboration with the Northern Ontario School of Medicine, NPOP-C provides a wide range of placements for psychiatric residents to experience supervised training in remote and rural areas.

 Resident electives extend our core clinical service mandate by providing a means to implement long-term changes in training, recruitment, retention and career development opportunities for psychiatrists in northern Ontario.
 This resident training offers the potential to contribute to meeting the health and human resource needs of northern Ontario communities.